hadoopch/Configmanagement-Solace/README.md

 With Ansible playbook you can send commands to a solace message router using ssh.
 Playbooks are written in YAML data serialization format.
 Each playbook is build of one or several tasks.
-For configuring solace objects we normally have to run some Ansible tasks, e.g.
+For configuring Solace objects we normally have to run some Ansible tasks, e.g.

 * Transfer, Run and check current config